 A smartphone and a few backup apps will make your trip safer

 A smartphone is a good tool to have with you while on vacation because it can warn you about possible risks in your area.
 There are multiple weather apps, many of them free, which will provide you with real-time updates on weather conditions and send alerts whenever dangerous weather is approaching you area.
 There are also news applications that will send you alerts when something bad is happening in your area.
-The airlines and other mode of travel have SMS options you can sign for free and they will alert you in case there are delays, gate changes and other things that could affect your holiday.
-And the current memory capabilities of today’s mobile phones allows you to store various travel guides, first aid books and other survival books that can prove useful under various emergencies.
+The airlines and other mode of travel have SMS options you can sign for free.
+They will alert you in case there are delays, gate changes and other things that could affect your holiday.
+The current memory capabilities of today’s mobile phones allows you to store various travel guides, first aid books and other survival books that can prove useful under various emergencies.

 Suggested reading: How to build a SHTF library